PraxTube/work-hours-generator/README.md

 ### Configuring `conf.py`

-The way to costumize your generation settings is by changing the values in the python script `conf.py`.
+The way to costumize your generation is by changing the values in the python script `conf.py`.

 The **Basic** settings: